 Why isn’t it really a pilonidal cyst?

-For the term ‘pilonidal cyst’ to be correct, there must be an infected glandular cyst present, which is lined by epithelium (like skin).
-However, cysts are not present in pilonidal disease and there is no such thing as a ‘pilonidal cyst’.
-People who develop pilonidal disease are not born with it (congenital theory), they acquire it, likely by trauma in someone who is prone to the condition.
+For the term ‘pilonidal cyst’ to be correct, there must be an infected glandular cyst lined by epithelium (like skin).
+However, cysts are not present in pilonidal disease, and there is no such thing as a ‘pilonidal cyst’.
+People who develop a pilonidal disease are not born with it (congenital theory); they acquire it, likely by repeated microtrauma in someone prone to the condition.
+THEY ARE BORN WITH A DEEP VALLEY/CLEFT BETWEEN THEIR BUTTOCK CHEEKS AND THIS CONGENITAL TRAIT ALLOWS THE CONDITION TO DEVELOP.

 Pilonidal Disease: An Explainer

 If you are reading this website, you are probably looking for a better way to treat your pilonidal disease.
-Please our patient explainer.
-Read more.
+In our overview of Pilonidal infections, we discuss in detail the Pilonidal RAF (Rotation and Advancement Flap / Cleft Lift) procedure, the most reliable and successful surgical treatment to date.

 So, what is pilonidal disease?

-Those who properly understand pilonidal disease realize that it is really an abscess of the skin and subcutaneous tissue (the tissue under the skin) of the natal cleft.
+Those who properly understand pilonidal disease realize that it is an abscess of the natal cleft’s skin and subcutaneous tissue (the tissue under the skin).

-WebMD, the Mayo Clinic, and Wikipedia all incorrectly use the term ‘pilonidal cyst’ rather than ‘pilonidal disease’ and refer to surgical procedures for this problem as pilonidal cyst surgery.
+WebMD, the Mayo Clinic, and Wikipedia (check out reference 8 — it’s dr. Sternberg’s) all incorrectly use the term ‘pilonidal cyst’ rather than ‘pilonidal disease’ and incorrectly refer to surgical procedures for this problem.

 Patient Testimonials: The Blog